AlexSugak/barebones/README.md

 # What
 The bare bones react app that does not use: webpack, babel, dev servers, 3rd party state management libs etc.

+As I work on it I stream most of it on [Twitch](https://www.twitch.tv/asugak), with recordings also available on [YouTube](https://www.youtube.com/channel/UCG1PR2mmXDTtPKoXqsfhFdA).
+The streams are in Russian.

 # Why
 One of the initial selling points of React was that `you can build your app the way you want it, with React only providing the View part of it`.